Arghun-dev/React-Testing-with-Jest-Enzyme/README.md

   `How a user would interact with app`

 **Jest and Enzyme really focus on `integration` and `unit` tests for react and redux**

+## Testing goals

+1. Easy maintenance of tests

+.We want to test `behavior` and `not implementation` => this means **Ideally, do not want to re-write tests after a re-factor**

+.
+Keep in mind when writing tests

+.
+Test behavior (what the app should do)

+. instead of implementation (how it works)

+.
+Then, if implementation changes, tests remain the same

+## Feature to Test (example)

+1. App keeps counter of button click count
+2. onClick function for button calls `incrementCounter` function
+3. Counter display increments by one

+**Testin behavior**

+1. Set initial state
+2. Simulate button click
+3. Check displayed count to see that it was incremented by one